 This morning you will marvel at the beauty of Petra, the 'Lost City of the Nabateans' carved directly into the rugged sandstone cliffs.
-Surrounded by imposing mountains, the former capital of the Nabatean Empire is approached through a deep cleft in the rocks known as the Siq.
+Surrounded by imposing mountains, the former capital of the Nabatean Empire is approached through a long deep canyon known as the Siq.
 Rounding the last corner of the Siq and being confronted with the magnificent façade of the famous Treasury is an emotive experience for many travellers.

 Your guide will introduce you to Petra's many secrets before an afternoon at leisure.
 This evening, we'll return to Petra and experience the unforgettable sight of the Treasury lit by over a thousand candles.
-Enhanced by the play of light and shadow, 'Petra by Candlelight' is an altogether overwhelming experience.

-Please note that today's excursions include a lot of walking, as Petra is a very large site.
+Please note that today's excursions include a lot of walking, as Petra is a large site.

-Petra - One of UNESCO's most prized World Heritage Sites and voted in 2007 as one of the 'New Seven Wonders of the World', this prehistoric city is nestled within desert canyons and carved deep into the sandstone cliff faces.
+Petra - One of the world's most prized UNESCO World Heritage Sites and voted in 2007 as one of the 'New Seven Wonders of the World', this prehistoric city is nestled within desert canyons and carved deep into the sandstone cliff faces.
 Capital of the Nabataean Empire between 400 BC - 600 AD, the site gradually grew to prominence and has stood throughout history as one of the world's most unique attractions, with scenes from films such as Indiana Jones and the Last Crusade shot from the outside and within the city.

-Day 17: Wadi Rum Camp
+Day 17: Wadi Rum Luxury Camp